In addition to the admission requirements, there one of the following admission policies may be applicable to you.

 If you are admitted as a Professional student and wish to enroll in courses within the traditional Cal Lutheran program or in another college or university, you must obtain approval from the director of the Professionals program and the University registrar prior to enrolling in the course.
 Normally, requests for concurrent enrollment at another institution will not be granted unless you demonstrate a compelling need to take the course at that location.

 Since most students are also employed, a normal course load is considered to be two courses per term (six to eight credits).
 The number of credits you take, however, is up to you as long as you don't exceed 10 credits per term.
-For financial aid and veteran's benefits, half time is considered to be four credits and full time is eight credits.
+For financial aid and veteran's benefits, half time is considered to be three credits and full time is six credits.
 The program offers a variety of courses and provides ample scheduling flexibility so that earning your degree is compatible with your lifestyle.

 - Freshman = 0-29 units